oxyg3nium/oxyg3nium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/NeighborPeers.md

 ```
 ## Questions:
  1. What is the purpose of the `NeighborPeers` case class?
-   - The `NeighborPeers` case class is used to represent a list of neighboring peers in the Alephium network, with each peer being represented by a `BrokerInfo` object.
+   - The `NeighborPeers` case class is used to represent a list of neighboring peers in the Oxyg3nium network, with each peer being represented by a `BrokerInfo` object.

 2. What is the significance of the `AVector` type used in the `NeighborPeers` class?
-   - The `AVector` type is a custom vector implementation used in the Alephium project, which provides efficient and immutable vector operations.
+   - The `AVector` type is a custom vector implementation used in the Oxyg3nium project, which provides efficient and immutable vector operations.

 3. What is the expected input and output of functions that use the `NeighborPeers` class?
    - Functions that use the `NeighborPeers` class are expected to take an instance of the class as input and return a modified or filtered instance of the class as output, depending on the specific use case.